Human eye: Size

-The eyeball grows rapidly, increasing from about 16–17 mm diameter at birth to 22.5–23 mm by three years of age.
-By age 12, the eye attains its full size.
+The eyeball grows rapidly, increasing from about 16–17 mm diameter at birth to 22.5–23 mm by three years of age, and reaching full size by age 12.
+In adults, there are no significant differences in eye size between left and right eyes, adult females and males, or at any adult age.

 Components

 The eye is made up of three coats, or layers, enclosing various anatomical structures.
 The outermost layer, known as the fibrous tunic, is composed of the cornea and sclera, which provide shape to the eye and support the deeper structures.
 The middle layer, known as the vascular tunic or uvea, consists of the choroid, ciliary body, pigmented epithelium and iris.
 The innermost is the retina, which gets its oxygenation from the blood vessels of the choroid (posteriorly) as well as the retinal vessels (anteriorly).

 The spaces of the eye are filled with the aqueous humour anteriorly, between the cornea and lens, and the vitreous body, a jelly-like substance, behind the lens, filling the entire posterior cavity.
 The aqueous humour is a clear watery fluid that is contained in two areas: the anterior chamber between the cornea and the iris, and the posterior chamber between the iris and the lens.
-The lens is suspended to the ciliary body by the suspensory ligament (Zonule of Zinn), made up of hundreds of fine transparent fibers which transmit muscular forces to change the shape of the lens for accommodation (focusing).
+The lens is suspended to the ciliary body by the suspensory ligament (zonule of Zinn), made up of hundreds of fine transparent fibers which transmit muscular forces to change the shape of the lens for accommodation (focusing).
 The vitreous body is a clear substance composed of water and proteins, which give it a jelly-like and sticky composition.

-Structures surrounding the eye

 Extraocular muscles

 Each eye has seven extraocular muscles located in its orbit.
 Six of these muscles control the eye movements, the seventh controls the movement of the upper eyelid.
-The six muscles are four recti muscles – the lateral rectus, the medial rectus, the inferior rectus, and the superior rectus, and two oblique muscles the inferior oblique, and the superior oblique.
+The six muscles are four recti muscles: the lateral rectus, the medial rectus, the inferior rectus, and the superior rectus; and two oblique muscles: the inferior oblique, and the superior oblique.
 The seventh muscle is the levator palpebrae superioris muscle.
 When the muscles exert different tensions, a torque is exerted on the globe that causes it to turn, in almost pure rotation, with only about one millimeter of translation.
 Thus, the eye can be considered as undergoing rotations about a single point in the centre of the eye.